NASA-AMMOS/aerie-ui/docs/DEPLOYMENT.md

 ## Dependencies

-The deployment of Aerie UI depends on two other containers on the same Docker network in order to work properly.
+The deployment of Aerie UI depends on other Aerie containers on the same Docker network in order to work properly.

-1. Gateway
-2. Postgres

 See the Aerie [docker-compose.yml](https://github.jpl.nasa.gov/Aerie/aerie/blob/develop/scripts/docker-compose-aerie/docker-compose.yml) file for examples on how to deploy these required containers.

 ## Docker Artifactory